tsstrong/squishmallow/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="What are Squishmallows;About the Collection;About the About Page" %}

 ## What are Squishmallows